mufeedvh/basecrack/README.md

 ------------

-**BlazeCrack** is a tool written in Python that can decode all alphanumeric base encoding schemes.
+**BaseCrack** is a tool written in Python that can decode all alphanumeric base encoding schemes.
 This tool can accept single user input, multiple inputs from a file, input from argument and decode them incredibly fast.

 Decode Base16, Base32, Base36, Base58, Base62, Base64, Base64Url, Base85, Base91, Base92 and more with the best base type decoding tool in town.
 Mostly used for **CTFs** and **Cryptography**.